What to eat after having foie gras as a starter?

 First up, a few tips for presenting your foie gras

 It is always good to remember that foie gras is a dish that is both delicate and unctuous... but also that it is a relatively rich food - both from a sensory and nutritional point of view.
+You can therefore start by serving pieces of foie gras, whole or in blocks, on toast in moderate portions to stimulate the appetite.
+Serve with a bit of chutney or caramelized onion to enhance its flavor.

 A duck breast for a resolutely Périgord menu